Personal income in the United States

 US federal minimum wage if it had kept pace with productivity.
 Also, the real minimum wage.

 Personal income is an individual's total earnings from wages, investment interest, and other sources.
-The Bureau of Labor Statistics reported a median weekly personal income of $1,139 for full-time workers in the United States in Q1 2024.
-For the year 2022, the U.S. Census Bureau estimates that the median annual earnings for all workers (people aged 15 and over with earnings) was $47,960; and more specifically estimates that median annual earnings for those who worked full-time, year round, was $60,070.
+The Bureau of Labor Statistics reported that median usual weekly earnings for full-time wage and salary workers were $1,251 in the second quarter of 2026, not seasonally adjusted, 4.6 percent higher than a year earlier.
+For the year 2024, the U.S. Census Bureau estimates that the median annual earnings for all workers (people aged 15 and over with earnings) was $51,370; and more specifically estimates that median annual earnings for those who worked full-time, year round, was $63,360.

 Income patterns are evident on the basis of age, sex, ethnicity and educational characteristics.
 In 2005 roughly half of all those with graduate degrees were among the nation's top 15% of income earners.
 Among different demographics (gender, marital status, ethnicity) for those over the age of 18, median personal income ranged from $3,317 for an unemployed, married Asian American female to $55,935 for a full-time, year-round employed Asian American male.
 According to the US Census, men tended to have higher income than women, while Asians and Whites earned more than African Americans and Hispanics.